-To accept input only from the primary display, and prevent input from each braille display that’s connected to your Mac, choose “Primary braille displays.”
+To accept input only from the primary display and prevent input from each braille display that’s connected to your Mac, choose “Primary braille display.”
 For example, if you’re in a classroom setting where students’ braille displays are connected to a Mac, you can prevent accidental input from those displays, accepting input only from the instructor’s display.

 For some Bluetooth braille displays, after you turn off the braille display and move it out of range of your Mac, wait for at least 30 seconds to make sure your Mac indicates the braille display is no longer connected.
 Your Mac tries to maintain the connection during this interval in case the braille display was accidentally turned off or moved out of range.

-When you turn on a connected Bluetooth braille display and move it in range of your Mac, your Mac should detect it in about five seconds.
+When you turn on a connected Bluetooth braille display and move it in range of your Mac, your Mac should detect it in about 5 seconds.